 The most exciting discovery for us is the Raj Crna Tamjanika 2015.
-The wine is made from Crni (black) Tamjanika, an indigenous variety hardly used for vinification today.
-So drinking this wine for the first time is a diary-worthy moment for us.
+The wine is made from Crni (black) Tamjanika, an indigenous variety hardly used for vinification today; so drinking this wine for the first time is a diary-worthy moment for us.
 The wine has flavors of forest floor, cedar, and blackberry.
 The acidity is high.
-The finish is long and slightly bitter but not tannic, redolent of a nice Dolcetto from Piedmont, Italy.
+The finish is long and slightly bitter but not tannic.
+It reminds us of a well-made Dolcetto from Piedmont, Italy.

 While Raj is trying to restore glory to Rajac, a French couple is looking to revive the nearby village of Rogljevo.
-Cyrille Bongiraud and Estelle Germain relocated from Burgundy to Rogljevo in 2007 and established Francuska Vinarija, a name that aptly translates to “French Winery” in English.
+Cyrille Bongiraud and Estelle Germain relocated from Burgundy to Rogljevo in 2007 and established Francuska Vinarija, a name that aptly translates to “French Winery”.
 As a renowned soil specialist, Cyrille was drawn by the limestone soils of this area when he first visited in 2003.
-Of Rogljevo’s remaining 60 hectares of vines, Francuska Vinarija works with local grape growers on seven hectares.
+Now, Francuska Vinarija works with local grape growers in Rogljevo on seven hectares of small-plot vineyards.

 An upcoming documentary entitled The Promise, which chronicles their journey, will be released soon.
 You can watch the trailer below.